Neuroendocrine Tumor of the Lung: Types of Treatment

 If the lung NET spreads to another distant part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
-You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence